 What Is the Defendant’s Role in a Personal Injury Lawsuit?

 You have the burden of proving your allegations at trial.
 However, even though you have the burden of proof, the defendant can refute your claims by calling witnesses, cross-examining your witnesses, testifying on their behalf, and producing evidence.

 The defendant could raise one or more affirmative defenses to the claim.
 For example, the defendant might claim that you contributed to the cause of your injury.

-Florida adopted a pure comparative fault law.
+Florida adopted a modified comparative fault law.
 Therefore, you cannot be barred from recovering damages for an injury if you are partially to blame for the injury.
-However, your compensation for damages is reduced by your level of fault.
+If you are mostly to blame, you cannot recover compensation.

 The defendant could also argue that you failed to mitigate damages.
 Mitigating damages means taking reasonable steps to avoid incurring additional harm or injury, such as seeking prompt medical care and following your doctor’s treatment plan.
 Failing to mitigate damages could lower the amount of damages awarded by the jury.

 Failing to meet the deadline in the statute of limitations for filing a lawsuit could result in a dismissal.
 However, the defense is affirmative, so the defendant must raise the defense in court before the court dismisses the lawsuit for missing the filing deadline.

 Examples of Defendants in Personal Injury Lawsuits

 The defendant can be any party who caused you to be injured or harmed.
 Some lawsuits involve multiple defendants.
 Examples of defendants in personal injury cases include: